-This three-year project will run to December 2022 and engage with 36,000 children, young people and their key contacts.
-The project will be delivered in education, youth and community settings in the Urban Village Areas of Northern Ireland and the Border Region of Northern Ireland and Ireland.
+This three-year project will run to September 2023 and engage with 36,000 children, young people and their key contacts.
+The project is being delivered in education, youth and community settings in the Urban Village Areas of Northern Ireland and the Border Region of Northern Ireland and Ireland.

 Thomas Coggins, Deputy Principal of Corran College

 ‘We were very impressed with the ‘Be Well’ programme.

 We felt that a large number of our students were having a difficult time post lockdown, and were delighted to engage our generation to provide our students with mechanisms of dealing with stress and anxiety.

 Their method of reaching out to students was very interactive and showed a high level of preparation.
 Their presentation style was very impressive, they brought great energy and enthusiasm to a sometimes serious topic.

 Our students have benefited greatly from this programme, and look forward to inviting OUR Generation to present on the ‘Be Well’ and other available programmes into the future.”

 “We learned a lot and talked about peer mentoring and how to be a good peer mentor, the facilitator also talked to us about Mental health, how to keep yourself healthy, how to help someone with Mental health problems and how important it is.”